Speakers

 Read more

-Dr Lloyd Nash is a General and Acute Care Physician and Head of Department of Medicine at the Albany Hospital in Western Australia.
+Dr Lloyd Nash is a General & Acute Care Physician and Head of Department of Medicine at the Albany Hospital in Western Australia.
 He is Network co-DPE for the WACHS Physician Training Network and led the establishment of the WA Rural Physician Training Pathway.

 Dr Oliver Taylor